ICE train at Berlin Hbf

 Fares start at €29.90 in 2nd class or €49.90 in 1st class.
 Fares vary like air fares, so book ahead.

-Book this train at www.thetrainline.com (easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or at the Austrian Railways site www.oebb.at (same prices, more fiddly, in €).
-Bookings usually open up to 90 days ahead and you print your own ticket.
+Book this train at www.thetrainline.com (easy to use, in €, £ or $, international credit cards no problem, small booking fee) or at the Austrian Railways site www.oebb.at (same prices, a little more fiddly, in €).
+Booking opens up to 6 months ahead.
+You print your own ticket.

 Back to top